Frederic Wake-Walker: World War II

-Wake-Walker was first appointed was rear-admiral commanding the 12th Cruiser Squadron in September 1939.
+Wake-Walker was first appointed rear-admiral commanding the 12th Cruiser Squadron in September 1939.
 This appointment lasted only a short time as he soon returned to the Admiralty as head of a special group created to develop magnetic mine countermeasures.

-In May 1940 Wake-Walker was appointed rear-admiral in command of all ships and vessels off the Franco-Belgian coast for the evacuation of Dunkirk.
+In May 1940, Wake-Walker was appointed rear-admiral in command of all ships and vessels off the Franco-Belgian coast for the evacuation of Dunkirk.
 Wake-Walker reached Dunkirk in the minesweeper HMS Hebe on 30 May.
 On 1 June his flagship, the destroyer HMS Keith, was sunk by Ju 87 Stukas, and he thereafter directed operations from the motor torpedo boat MTB 102 in the harbour.
 For his role in the evacuation he was appointed Companion of the Bath.

 Sinking Bismarck

 In late May 1941, two of Wake-Walker's heavy cruisers – HMS Suffolk and his flagship HMS Norfolk - were positioned north west of Iceland to intercept and shadow the Bismarck if she attempted to break out into the Atlantic.
 Bismarck sortied from Bergen towards the Denmark Strait on 21 May in company with the heavy cruiser Prinz Eugen.

-On 23 May 1941 at 19:22 Suffolk sighted Bismarck and Prinz Eugen.
+On 23 May 1941 at 19:22, Suffolk sighted Bismarck and Prinz Eugen.
 After a brief exchange of fire, the out-gunned British ships took cover in nearby fog and tracked the enemy by radar.
-They maintained contact with the two German ships through the night despite appalling weather, and successfully guided Vice-Admiral Lancelot Holland's two capital ships HMS Hood and HMS Prince of Wales into position to intercept Bismarck.
+They maintained contact with the two German ships through the night despite appalling weather, and guided Vice-Admiral Lancelot Holland's two capital ships HMS Hood and HMS Prince of Wales into position to intercept Bismarck.
 The two forces came together in the Battle of the Denmark Strait the next day.

-In the subsequent battle, Vice-Admiral Holland was killed when Hood was destroyed, and many of Prince of Wales's senior officers were killed or wounded, which left Wake-Walker in command of the surviving ships, Norfolk, Suffolk and the damaged Prince of Wales.
-He decided not to risk continuing the battle and decided to continue to shadow the German ships, believing that Admiral John Tovey, with powerful elements of the Home Fleet, was approaching.
+Vice-Admiral Holland was killed when Hood was destroyed, and many of Prince of Wales's senior officers were killed or wounded, which left Wake-Walker in command of the surviving Norfolk, Suffolk and Prince of Wales.
+He decided not to risk continuing the battle but to shadow the German ships, believing that Admiral John Tovey, with powerful elements of the Home Fleet, was approaching.
 Wake-Walker stayed in the trail of Bismarck, but radar contact was lost early on 25 May.
 Wake-Walker sent Suffolk to search to the southwest, and thus she played no further role in the battle.
-However Norfolk turned east, and was at the final part of the battle, the following day.
+Norfolk turned east, and was at the sinking of the Bismarck, the following day.